shaileshdesai31/NewMusicReleases/README.md

   - The primary file is the new-music-checker.py script.
 The script generates a file with all the new releases for the artists in the "artists.txt" files.
-The "artists.txt" that is available is an example to show how file should be formatted.
+The "artists.txt" that is available is an example to show how the file should be formatted.
 Any artists can be added.
     (See each file to understand how they specifically work.)

   - The fill_artists_file.py simply uses a playlist on spotify to add artists to the artists.txt file